EdDuarte/similarity-search-java/README.md

 This will return the Jaccard similarity coefficient for strings / sets that are considered to be candidate pairs, or return 0 if they are not candidate pairs.
-In other words, this will perform the expensive Jaccard coefficient call only for a smaller subset of a dataset and ignore elements that are too dissimilar.
-This also means that the result for candidate pairs will be deterministic while the result for non-candidate pairs will be non-deterministic.
+In other words, this will potentially save up on resources by only performing the expensive Jaccard coefficient measurement for a subset of a dataset and ignoring elements that are too dissimilar.
+This also means that the result for candidate pairs will be deterministic.

 ### Internal classes